kampff-lab/sc.io/Paired Recordings/Readme.md

 *Dimensions that Neuropixel and patch-clamp recording files should be reshaped to and their data type (int, float), when importing into Python or Matlab.*

 - cxx_npx_raw.bin
 *Neuropixel recording (384 channels), 1D binary file.
-The shared data has only been offset-subtracted; no CAR or filtering has been performed on it, as different individuals have distinct preprocessing routines they prefer to use.*
+The shared data has only been offset-subtracted; no CAR or filtering has been performed on it, as different individuals have distinct preprocessing routines they prefer to use.
+Please note that this is the action potential band; during acquisition it was high-pass filtered at 300 Hz (first-order).
+We do have the LFP files, which are available upon any request - see below.*

 - cxx_npx_sync.bin
 *Neuropixel sync channel, binary file.*